 Standards bags, as their name suggests, are the most commonly used.
 This bag is a great size for an adult and allows you to easily chalk up your hands (perhaps even up to wrists and forearms as well).
 Chances are if you’re carrying chalk with you, you’ll want a Small or Standard bag.

-Group climbing sessions will call for a Bucket bag.
+Group climbing sessions will call for a Chalk Bucket bag.
 Buckets are the largest chalk bags and aren’t usually carried the climber.
-Instead, you’ll coat up heavily prior to starting your climb.
+Instead, you’ll coat up heavily prior to starting your climb up the crag.
 These are favored by climbing groups working on bouldering.

 Chalk bags also come in two main shapes – Cylindrical and Tapered.